git-town/git-town/website/src/commands/switch.md

 [git checkout -m](https://git-scm.com/docs/git-checkout#Documentation/git-checkout.txt--m)
 flag.

+The `--all` or `-a` flag also displays both local and remote branches.

 The `--type` or `-t` flag reduces the list of branches to those that have the given type(s).
 For example, to display only observed branches: